By Miguel Ordoñez Reviewed by: Carles Doménech

 As stated, the gut is responsible for several vital functions.
 Keeping it healthy also means maintaining balance throughout the entire body.

-See, the gut is part of a larger environment called the microbiome.
+See, the microorganisms inhabiting the gut conform as part of a larger environment called the microbiome.
 Think of it as a busy metropolis for the trillions of organisms that exist within our bodies.
 We’re talking about bacteria, parasites, viruses, and fungi.

-Now, when you hear about these four types of microbes (otherwise known as microbiota), you may automatically associate them with harmful diseases.
-That isn’t always the case.
+Now, when you hear about these four types of microbes (otherwise known as microbiota), you may automatically associate them with diseases.

-In a healthy body, there is a harmonious relationship[1] between the symbiotic (beneficial) and pathogenic (disease-causing) microbes.
+In a healthy body, there is a harmonious relationship[1] between the distinct symbiotic or saprophytic—beneficial (in proper proportions)—microbes.
 They can coexist with no issues whatsoever.
 But, as soon as a disturbance hits—whether in the form of a disease, poor diet, or certain medication—that’s when the body becomes more prone to illness.
+Some of these illnesses can be caused by a population overgrow of the some of these “good” microbes (often called facultative pathogens).

 We also mentioned a correlation between gut health and brain function.
-That’s because the two are connected by loads of neurons and nerves.
+That’s because the two are connected by loads of neurons.
 The microbiome also controls the production of neurotransmitters[2].

 All of this sheds some light on why the term “gut feeling” exists, and its connection to logic and reasoning.